 Burglary in the Third Degree

-You don’t have permission to be in a particular commercial building (maybe it is marked with “No Trespassing” for example) or you stay beyond the time permitted (maybe you hide out at Macys after they close).
-The purpose of you entering or remaining was to steal something.
-Unfortunately, you are caught before you could steal anything successfully.
-Have you committed this crime?
-The answer would likely be “yes” because you have met the elements (assuming the prosecution could prove it beyond a reasonable doubt).
-(1) You went into the building or stayed there without permission (a “trespass”) and (2) you had the intent to commit a crime – any crime.
+You don’t have permission to be in a commercial building.
+Maybe it is marked with a “No Trespassing” sign or you stay beyond the time permitted because you hid out inside after it closed to the public.
+Alternatively, you entered an area closed to off to non-employees within this building.
+The purpose of you entering or remaining was to steal something – cash, liquor, clothes or any other property.
+Unfortunately, the police or security officers learn of your presence and they catch you before you – even before stole anything.
+Have you violated the law and committed Burglary in the Third Degree?
+Assuming, of course, the District Attorney can prove your case beyond a reasonable doubt, the answer would likely be “yes.”
+Why?
+You (1) went into the building or stayed there without permission (a “trespass”) and (2) you had the intent to commit a crime – any crime.
 There is no requirement that the crime be completed at the time of your arrest.
-In basic terms, you can look at a Third Degree Burglary as a trespassing in a building along with an intent to commit any crime.
+In its simplest terms, one way to look at Penal Law 140.20 is as trespassing in a building coupled with an intent to commit any crime.